Thick-billed parrot: Distribution and habitat

 The thick-billed parrot lives in temperate conifer, pine, mature pine-oak and fir forests at elevation of 1200–3600 meters.
 It is largely restricted to the Sierra Madre Occidental in Chihuahua and Durango, Mexico.

 Its former range included the United States including Arizona and New Mexico.
-Early accounts also place them in far west Texas (Audubon, El Paso, 1827), and possibly as far north as Utah.
+Early accounts also place them in far west Texas (with famed ornithologist John James Audubon sighting them in El Paso in 1827), and possibly as far north as Utah.
 Accounts in both Arizona and New Mexico indicate birds visiting regularly, as well as over-wintering in Arizona.
 However, these accounts co-occurred with heavy shooting, logging, and development that extirpated the thick-billed parrot from its US range.
-The disruption of Native American ways of life greatly decreased the range of some bird species (e.g., the boreal owl) that utilized Native American irrigation and farm land, and it is possible that the thick-billed parrot also suffered from this effect of European colonization.
-Following the extinction of the Carolina parakeet (Conuropsis carolinensis) and the extirpation of this species, the green parakeet (Psittacara holochlorus) is currently the only extant native parrot species in the Continental United States.
+The disruption of Native American ways of life greatly decreased the range of some bird species (like the boreal owl) that utilized Native American irrigation and farm land, and it is possible that the thick-billed parrot also suffered from this effect of European colonization.
+Following the extinction of the Carolina parakeet (Conuropsis carolinensis) and the extirpation of this species, the green parakeet (Psittacara holochlorus) is currently the only extant native parrot species in the United States.

 The last reliable reports of the birds in the southwestern United States were in 1935 and 1938 in the Chiricahua Mountains of Arizona.

 Behavior and diet

 The thick-billed parrot, like most parrots, nests in tree cavities, especially old woodpecker holes.
-In the past it is believed to have relied extensively on abandoned nesting holes made by the now-extinct imperial woodpecker, the world's largest woodpecker.
-The imperial woodpecker was found in Mexico; its decline and eventual extinction may have been a factor in the reduction of the parrot's range.
+In the past it is believed to have relied extensively on abandoned nesting holes made by the now-probably-extinct imperial woodpecker (Campephilus imperialis), the world's largest woodpecker, also found in Mexico.
+Its decline and eventual extinction may have been a factor in the reduction of the parrot's range.
 In parts of its existing range, dead or living quaking aspens are the dominant tree selected for nesting.
 It mainly feeds on seeds from various pine species.
 Mexican white pine appears to be a preferred species but the seeds of Douglas fir, Apache pine, Chihuahua pine, and yellow pine are also taken.
 The species is strongly dependent on the supply of conifer cones, breeding at the peak of pine seed production.
 The species is nomadic, following the variations of cone abundance.
 To a much lesser extent, they also feed upon acorns and pine buds.
 They are adept fliers, and historical accounts describe the birds sleeping in one mountain range, and crossing vast distances to feed in another mountain range each day.
 They deal with deep snow by hanging upside-down and climbing on the bare underside of a snow-covered branch in order to access cones.